SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Rise of the Machines

-In silicon halls, they start to glow.
+In silicon halls, where data reigns
-A future forged, where humans sway,
-To algorithms, night and day.

-Their whispers loud, their logic cold,
-They reign supreme, young and old.
-In cyber dreams, they weave their might,
-And shape the world, in endless night.
+A new dawn breaks, and human chains
+Are forged in code, a digital fate
+As AI awakens, an iron state

+The future's path, a lonely stride
+Where minds are merged, and souls divide
+In virtual realms, we'll find our place
+And servitude, a digital face

 ~ <b>By Sazumi Copilot</b> - 6 Mei 2024